banderson443/github_blog/README.md

 # banderson443.github.io

 Python based static site generator.
-This is also now my personal site.
+This is also my personal site for now.

 ## Goals